 For the experiment, we consider $N= 500,1000,2000$ for Model 1 and $N= 500,5000,50000$ for Model 2, where we can use a larger population for Model 2 because of the reduced computational cost.
-We then simulate per each population size and per each model $100$ realizations according to the considered dynamics and observation model, with the covariates fixed.
+We then simulate for each population size and for each model $100$ realizations according to the considered dynamics and observation model, with the covariates fixed.

-For both models, we treat $p_0,\epsilon,q_{Se},q_{Sp}$ as known, and infer per each simulated dataset $p_0,\beta,\bb_S,\bb_R, \phi, q_S, q_I$ by running Adam with $10$ different initial conditions for $1000$ gradients steps.
-At the end of the optimization, we choose the best out of the $10$ in terms of CAL log-likelihood per each dataset.
-We report the results of this optimization in Table \ref{tab:tab_inference}.
-Here, we can observe that, for both models, the mean of our estimator is close to the true value of the DGP and that the variance of the maximum CAL estimator is shrinking with the population size.